UK registered businesses can apply for a share of up to £2.5 million to carry out industry led civil aerospace collaborative R&D projects.

 Your project must:

-If your organisation is a UK registered business, or a research and technology organisation (RTO) participating as a business, you must show in your answer you can provide match funding from entirely private sector sources, across all projects you are involved in.
+If your organisation is a UK registered business, or a research and technology organisation (RTO) participating as a business, you must demonstrate in your application that you can provide match funding from entirely private sector sources, across all projects you are involved in.

 To lead a project your organisation must: